siweli/fridge-reminder/README.md

-create a NextJS project and put the contents of the
+create a NextJS project and put the contents of the fridge-reminder-website folder into it